deeri1x/public-instructions/drill-chibi-linked-stack.md

 ## Hints

-- I'm serious when I say that this should be quick...you only need 5 methods (including the constructor), 2 of those are one-liners, and the other 3 are very simiple if/else statements!
+- I'm serious when I say that this should be quick...you only need 5 methods (including the constructor) - 2 of those are one-liners, and the other 3 are very simple if/else statements!
 If you are writing a lot of code, reach out to JP.